rhilconsultants/openshift/workshops/Ansible Operator/Exercise-1/Exercise_1.md

       Password: mypassword
       Login Succeeded!

-If we want it to be consistent through this session (change user01 and the password from the file):
+If we want it to be consistent through this session (change *myuser* to your user name and change *password* to your password):

      # REG_SECRET=`echo -n 'myuser:mypassword' | base64 -w0`